 As of July 2008, the LLRW facility at Barnwell, SC was closed to all non-compact states.
-The Barnwell facility was the only one that would take Seabrook

-Station's Class B and C LLRW.
+The Barnwell facility was the only one that would take Seabrook Station's Class B and C LLRW.
 Anticipating this, the NDFC had requested, in Docket 2007-1, that FPLE include a plan for the storage of Class B and C LLRW along with a firm estimate of the associated costs in the 2008 Annual Report.
-FPLE provided that information through the 2008 Annual Report, as supplemented with the affidavit of James Peschel (Exhibit 6).
-Essentially, the amount of Class B and C LLRW generated during operations is relatively small and will be stored on-site using existing facilities.
-These facilities are not expected to require any special treatment during decommissioning.
-FPLE also anticipates that market forces will make one or more additional facilities available long before the scheduled shutdown of Seabrook.
+FPLE has provided that information through the 2008 Annual Report as supplemented with the affidavit of James Peschel.
+(Exhibit 6) Essentially, the amount of Class B and C LLRW generated during operations is relatively small and will be stored onsite using existing facilities.

+1 These facilities are not expected to require any special treatment during additional facilities available long before the scheduled shutdown of Seabrook.